WatchMeBakinWaffles/Fabop-Directory/README.md

 3. Edit app/.env and set `APP_ENV` to `dev`

-4. Set DB passwords in docker-compose and copy them into app/.env by replacing `<SET PASSWORD HERE>` placeholders
+4. Set DB passwords in `docker-compose.yml` and copy them into `app/.env` by replacing `<SET PASSWORD HERE>` placeholders.
+Set also mongodb password in `build/mongodb/mongo-init.js`.

 5. Now, build docker images and start it :